ViaVersionMCP/ViaLoadingBase/README.md

 ## Projects where this is used:
 1. [ViaForge](https://github.com/FlorianMichael/ViaForge): Clientside ViaVersion for Forge
-2. [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Clientside ViaVersion, ViaLegacy and ViaAprilFools implementation with clientside fixes for Fabric
+2. [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Clientside ViaVersion, ViaLegacy, ViaBedrock and ViaAprilFools implementation with clientside fixes for Fabric

 ## Add this to your own project
 build.gradle